hamii31/AI_MEDIC/README.md

 ## Additional Notes

 - **Pneumonia CNN Model: The original CNN model delivered high accuracy but was too large for practical deployment.
-To address this, a lightweight version was developed and optimized using learning rate scheduling, model checkpointing, weight reuse, architectural tweaks (including deeper layers), and batch training—resulting in comparable performance to the original.**
+To address this, a lightweight version was developed and optimized using learning rate scheduling, model checkpointing, weight reuse, architectural tweaks (including deeper layers), and batch training—resulting in comparable performance to the original.
+The resulting model outperforms its heavier version, while being 28 times lighter.**

     **Pneumonia CNN Classification Report**